Joji on Amazon Prime: Dileesh Pothen scores again!

 Coming to Joji that released on Amazon Prime yesterday, we see Fahad yet again creating magic on screen.

-After Kaliyattom, Karmayogi, Annayum Rasoolum, Iyobinte Pusthakam, and Eeda, Joji seems to be the seventh popular Malayalam movie adapted from Shakespeare novels.
+After Kaliyattom, Karmayogi, Annayum Rasoolum, Iyobinte Pusthakam, and Eeda, Joji seems to be the recent addition to Malayalam movies adapted from Shakespeare novels.
 The latter six are heavily based while Joji takes loose inspiration from the Shakespeare novel.

 Joji is a careless young man who is living under his father’s roof, waiting for things to somehow work for him.
 He has two elder brothers whose situations aren’t great either.

 Joji’s father has no respect for him, obviously because of his carelessness and lack of interest in sweating out to earn some money.

 When the film starts, it shows ‘inspired from Shakespeare’s Macbeth’.
 I have been waiting right from that moment to witness death, guilt, and haunting.
 We get a bit of each of that, though not to the extremities of the actual Macbeth story.

 I would be giving away spoilers if I speak more about the storyline.

 It’s brilliant how Dileesh Pothen makes well-crafted, on-point movies out of a simple raw theme.
 In Maheshinte Prathikaram it was about a guy’s revenge for being publicly humiliated.
-In Thondimuthalum Driksakshiyum, it was about a ‘Thali’ being stolen and its aftermath.
+In Thondimuthalum Driksakshiyum, it was about a ‘thali’ (sacred wedding chain) being stolen and its aftermath.
 All these narratives were well etched out and realistic at their best.
 The same applies to Joji.
 There is so much depth to the story as well as to the titular character.

 Every character in Joji is well-defined and executed to perfection.
 Starting from Sunny PN who plays Joji’s father, every supporting cast has only added to the strength of the overall performance.